openjdk/guide/README.md

 familiar with the process.
 People who are already regular contributors will already know much of what this guide has to offer.
 Still, the Developers' Guide should work as a source of knowledge also for experienced contributors.
-Any descriptions in the Guide should thus be self-contained or have explicit references to any information thata the reader is expected to already know.
+Any descriptions in the Guide should thus be self-contained or have explicit references to any information that the reader is expected to already know.
 The information should also be structured in such a way that it's easy to find the details for any process, so that a reader who already knows the big picture can quickly find a particular detail that was forgotten.